Fehlersturm/opentip/README.markdown

 ## Author
-Opentip is written by Matthias Loitsch.<br>
+Opentip is written by Matias Meno.<br>
 All graphics by Tjandra Mayerhold.

 ### Contributors